My blog could not miss out on the tasty and CREAMY GENOVESE PESTO.

 Its origin derives from a chopped up garlic, used in the Roman Empire to flavor meat and fish.
 Basil leaves were also used.
 Over the years it has been enriched with other ingredients such as Parmigiano, Pecorino, and Pinoli.
 The first written recipe of Pesto Genovese appears on the “Cuciniera Genovese” in 1863.
 In Giovanni Battista Ratto’s recipe (1870) the pesto is unequivocally presented as a sauce for pasta.

 Pesto is traditionally served with trofie, trenette, and potato gnocchi but you can use any type of pasta you prefer, long or short.
-Just remember that the dough should be quite thick in order to compensate for the flavour of the pesto.
+Just remember that the dough should be quite thick in order to compensate for the flavor of the pesto.

 In ancient times, but still present today, to maintain the freshness and fragrance of essential oils people must crush basil leaves with the garlic with the pestle; movements must tear the basil leaves.